orianool/nginx-server/README.md

 - Uploads an artifact containing a marker file:
   - `succeeded` if tests pass
   - `fail` if tests fail
-(Optional) logs can also be uploaded as a separate file like `compose.log`.
 ```bash
 sudo docker compose up --build --exit-code-from tester --abort-on-container-exit